Start My Answer

 Send a Debt Validation Letter to AWA Collection to avoid a lawsuit

-You can prevent a lawsuit by using the Debt Validation Letter.
+You can prevent a lawsuit by sending a Debt Validation Letter.
 AWA Collections acquires debts at all stages and may lose valuable information on an account.
 Asking AWA to validate each debt can stop collections if they cannot verify the debt.

 Many debt collectors give up after receiving a Debt Validation Letter, because they simply cannot validate the debt they’re trying to collect.
 Because of this, a Debt Validation Letter is a great tool to get debt collectors off your back and move on with your life.